 Siberian Huskies are the wolf-like snow dogs Americans have come to love, and it’s little wonder why.
 They’re friendly, even-tempered and gorgeous dogs.
 For these reasons and more, they’ve snagged the #7 spot on our list of most popular dog breeds.

-Here are 7 Siberian Husky facts that you should know:
+Here are 7 Fun Siberian Husky facts to know:

 1. Huskies are one of the oldest dog breeds.